On 8 June 2019, Tartu unveiled its bike share system, comprised of 750 bikes in 69 bike share stations across the city.

 How to rent a bike?

-In order to rent a bike, the user must have a valid and activated Tartu bus season ticket or they must purchase a bike share membership.
+In order to rent a bike, the user must have a valid and activated joint Tartu public transport ticket or they must purchase a bike share membership.
 You can activate your valid Tartu bus card at Tartu Information Centre by using the validator there or you can take a bus and get your valid bus card activated by having a bus ride.

 The user must create a bike share account, either on-line (ratas.tartu.ee) or via the mobile app (Tartu Smart Bike), and connect it to a credit card.